 Caudle told him yes.
 Caudle said Champion asked if Caudle wanted to tell him anything about the Tellis case, adding that he’s going to be the prosecutor for Caudle's case.

-Caudle said that Champion said he should fire Palmer and then he would appoint one of Champion’s good friends “so he could get a lesser charge to get me home a lot sooner.”
+Caudle claimed that Champion said he should fire Palmer and then he would arrange for one of Champion’s good friends, a public defender, to be appointed “so he could get a lesser charge to get me home a lot sooner.”

 “He said he wanted me to get up on the stand and say that Q [Quinton Tellis] told him when he first met Jessica he told her that his name was Eric,” Caudle said.

 First responders testified during Tellis’ first trial, which Oxygen covered as part of its upcoming docu-series “Unspeakable Crime: The Murder of Jessica Chambers,” that Chambers said that “Eric” had set her on fire.
 It was a key focus of the case.
-In fact, in Palmer’s opening statement of Tellis’ trial, she said, “Eric is not on trial today, but ladies and gentlemen he should be.”
+At the trial, Palmer told jurors: “Eric is not on trial today, but ladies and gentlemen he should be.”

 Caudle said he doesn’t know if Tellis ever went by the nickname of "Eric," but claimed he felt pressured to testify for Champion that he did.